amine-boudraa/netwatcher/README.md

 ## Setup

-Use the requirement script to install needed libraries and generate your telegram configuration file.
+Use the setup script to install needed libraries and generate your telegram configuration file.

 python3 setup.py -r